Angelo Rotta: Post-war

 Rotta retired from diplomacy in 1957.

 Pope Paul VI paid him a surprise visit at his Vatican residence on Easter Sunday in March 1964.

 He was recognized as Righteous among the Nations by Yad Vashem in 1997.

+In 2010 a section of embankment on the Buda side of the river Danube in Budapest (between Margaret Bridge and Batthyány Square) was named Angelo Rotta rakpart ("Angelo Rotta embankment") in his honour.